anduscheung/datalouder_live_code_test/index.md

 4. Implement a case insensitive search on both senders and messages, refer to the demo if you don't understand

-5. You must implement the search feature, if you cannot, you fail the test immediately.
+5. You MUST implement the search feature, if you cannot, you FAIL IMMEDIATELY.
 Balance the time between UI and the search feature.

 ### Copyrights